SysKitTeam/docs-point/governance-and-automation/permissions-review/monitor-permissions-review.md

 When working with Access Review, SysKit Point Admin users can:

 * **define Access Review settings**
-* **decide what resources are reviewed**
+* **decide what workspaces are reviewed**
 * **monitor Access Review progress**

-On the other hand, SysKit Point Collaborators can **perform the Access Review on resources where they are an owner or admin**.
+On the other hand, SysKit Point Collaborators can **perform the Access Review on workspaces where they are an owner or admin**.

 These two roles will have **different reports and actions available** before and during the Access Review and receive different emails.